Jacobian-Aware Posterior Sampling for Inverse Problems: Background

 \subsection{Diffusion Models}

-Diffusion models are a class of generative models that synthesize data by \emph{reversing} a gradual noising process \citep{ho2020denoising,song2020score}.
-Both the forward (noising) and reverse (denoising) dynamics can be formalized with stochastic differential equations (SDEs).
-The forward process progressively corrupts clean data so that, at a terminal time $t=T$, the distribution becomes tractable---typically close to Gaussian.
-Thus, generating a novel data point amounts to solving the corresponding reverse-time dynamics to transport noise back to the data distribution.
+Diffusion models synthesize data by reversing a gradual noising process~\citep{ho2020denoising,song2020score}.
+A forward SDE, \markupdate{defined by some proper functions $\rvf(\rvx, t)$ and $g(t)$,} progressively corrupts clean data until, at terminal time $T$, the distribution is approximately Gaussian; generation then amounts to solving the corresponding reverse-time SDE, which requires the \emph{score function} $\nabla_{\mathbf{x}} \log p_t(\mathbf{x})$~\citep{anderson1982reverse}: